 “Power tends to corrupt, and absolute power corrupts absolutely,” Lord John Acton (1834-1902).
 Acton seeks ways to articulate a vision of society that is both free and virtuous, the end of which is human flourishing.

-“Facts are things known that need to be proven.
-A word of caution my Dad said, ‘Believe none of what you read and only half of what you see.’
+“Facts are things known that need to be proven routinely.
+A word of caution, my Dad said, ‘Believe none of what you read and only half of what you see.’
 Do that, and you get better questions.

 The desire of political “camps” is to communicate messages first and facts second.
-Media advisers and psychologists find the proof of communication in persuasion leading to action.
+Media advisers and psychologists find the proof of communication is persuasion that leads to action.
 That is it, nothing else.
-Millions of votes or cans of beer are the proof needed, and ethical communications standards are not required.
-The friends of the “fact-checking world” help to give writers perspective and the ability to set personal standards.”Rex L. Curry
+Wheter millions of votes or cans of beer that is the proof needed, and ethical communications standards are not required.
+The friends of the “fact-checking world” help to give writers perspective and the ability to set personal standards.

 If concentrations of wealth and power undermine the economy it can tear communities apart scrambling for crumbs.
 Putting groups of people together to understand and take action on the economic divide are needed.
 Pick UFE or all of the following to get woke: